Last Updated on January 16, 2024 by Kelly

 Disneyland Paris is only 45 kilometers from downtown Paris.
 It’s super-easy to reach Disneyland Paris by taking the train.

 During the month of December, Disneyland Paris transforms into a holiday oasis.
 The entire park is decked with garlands, lights, and there’s even a special Christmas parade.
 We would love to visit Disneyland Paris during the Christmas season one day!
-(You can read all about our most recent trip to Disneyland Paris here.)

 We’ve written about our best tips for Paris in December here, but click here to see our full list of tips for traveling to Paris.